-Read on to learn more about the new Apple AirTags and why they just might become your new favorite travel accessory – especially if you often check your luggage.
+Read on to learn more about Apple AirTags and why they just might become your new favorite travel accessory – especially if you often check your luggage.

 What are Apple AirTags?

-Each AirTag runs on a replaceable CR2032 watch battery which is said to last for about a year before you need to replace it.
+Each AirTag runs on a replaceable CR2032 watch battery, which is said to last for about a year before you need to replace it.
 That said, I bought a set of Apple AirTags last April, and all four batteries are still running strong.
-Once the battery is running low, you’ll be alerted that it is time to change it from your other Apple devices.
+Once the battery is running low, you'll be alerted that it's time to change it on your Apple devices.

 If you are within Bluetooth range, you can use the Find My app on your phone to navigate directly to your item, while playing sounds and giving you very specific directions.
 This is a feature that sets AirTags apart from competitors like Tile.
 And even once you are out of Bluetooth range, you'll still be able to track your missing device – though specific directions will not be available until you get closer.

-Notably, you will need an iPhone or another Apple device capable of running the Find My feature to use AirTags.
-And if you want to use the precision finding functionality, you’ll need to have an iPhone 11, 11 Pro, 11 Pro Max, iPhone 12, 12 mini, 12 Pro, or 12 Pro Max.
+You will need an iPhone or another Apple device capable of running the Find My feature to use AirTags.
+And if you want to use the precision finding functionality, you'll need to have at least an iPhone 11 or newer.
 The precision finding feature will not work on older devices.

-Because of how the AirTag technology works, they are a great option to attach to your backpack, wallet, keys, carry-on suitcase, passport, or really anything else you don’t want to lose.
+Because of how the AirTag technology works, they are a great option to attach to your backpack, wallet, keys, carry-on suitcase, checked luggage, passport, or really anything else you don't want to lose – especially a checked bag.